outscale/simugreen/README.md

 - [Cockpit](https://cockpit.outscale.com/login/) - Web UI.
 Normally, you don't need to use it, but if you want please use AccessKey as login and SecretKey as password.
 - [VS Code plugin osc-viewer](https://marketplace.visualstudio.com/items?itemName=outscale.osc-viewer)

-For this competition the only thing you really need is Terraform.

-# Install VM in DS Outscale cloud for Windows users
+# Install VM in 3DS Outscale cloud for Windows users
 If you have a Windows computer you can use a virtual machine to deploy the platform.

 1. Open [Cockpit](https://cockpit.outscale.com/) and create a virtual mashine using any Linux image (ex: Ubuntu 20).